opendocsg/slw-judgments-backfill/2016_SGCA_10/report.md

  (f) the suspension of Sim’s membership would affect his wife’s membership of the Club.

-23     Before deciding these issues, the Judge discussed the principles of natural justice applicable to social clubs by reference to _Kay Swee Pin v Singapore Island Country Club_ [2008] 2 SLR(R) 802 (“ _Kay Swee Pin_ ”) and other cases.
+23     Before deciding these issues, the Judge discussed the principles of natural justice applicable to social clubs by reference to _Kay Swee Pin v Singapore Island Country Club_ <span class="citation">[2008] 2 SLR(R) 802</span> (“ _Kay Swee Pin_ ”) and other cases.

-24     The Judge pointed out that in the present case, unlike in the cases of _Kay Swee Pin_ and _Khong Kin Hoong Lawrence v Singapore Polo Club_ [2014] 3 SLR 241 (“ _Lawrence Khong_ ”), MC2 was not sitting as a disciplinary committee under rule 13 of the Club Rules.
+24     The Judge pointed out that in the present case, unlike in the cases of _Kay Swee Pin_ and _Khong Kin Hoong Lawrence v Singapore Polo Club_ <span class="citation">[2014] 3 SLR 241</span> (“ _Lawrence Khong_ ”), MC2 was not sitting as a disciplinary committee under rule 13 of the Club Rules.
 The facts involving Sim’s conviction for insider trading had already been ascertained and the only questions were: (1) whether the conviction carried an element of moral turpitude; and (2) whether, in the opinion of MC2, Sim’s continued membership of the Club would place the Club in disrepute or embarrass it.
 In his view, these were inferences to be drawn from known or decided facts rather than findings of disputed facts _per se_.

 25     The Judge also observed that when the management committee made a positive determination of these two required elements under rule 15(d)(i), it had no discretion but to suspend the membership of the offending member under rule 15(d)(i) and to grant a grace period of six months for that member to transfer the membership to some other person.
 The Judge held that the six months’ grace period to sell the membership would not “result in a severe reduction in the economic value of the membership” (Judgment at [47]).
 At the most, Sim would suffer a loss of the social value that came with the membership of the Club.
 Therefore, while the rules of natural justice were applicable to a determination made under Rule 15(d)(i), they were not to be applied with the same rigour as they were in _Kay Swee Pin_ and _Lawrence Khong_.